stackbit-projects/rainy-daffodil-8ad95/content/pages/index.md

   - type: hero_section
     title: Hello there!
 My name is Malvika Dusowoth.
     subtitle: >-
+      I am a current Grade 12 student at Bluevale Collegiate Institute and I will be pursing post-secondary education in the Fall of 2022.
 This website was created by me to give you a better insight into my life and to show you why I am the perfect candidate to be selected into the University of Waterloo's Computer Science program.
     actions: []
     image: images/hero.png
     image_alt: A smiling woman